victorgetz/ollama-webui/README.md

 - 🔗 **External Ollama Server Connection**: Seamlessly link to an external Ollama server hosted on a different address by configuring the environment variable during the Docker build phase.
 Additionally, you can also set the external server connection URL from the web UI post-build.

-- 🔒 **Backend Reverse Proxy Support**: Strengthen security by enabling direct communication between Ollama Web UI backend and Ollama, eliminating the need to expose Ollama over LAN.
+- 🔒 **Backend Reverse Proxy Support**: Strengthen security by enabling direct communication between iits LLM Web UI backend and Ollama, eliminating the need to expose Ollama over LAN.

-- 🌟 **Continuous Updates**: We are committed to improving Ollama Web UI with regular updates and new features.
+- 🌟 **Continuous Updates**: We are committed to improving iits LLM Web UI with regular updates and new features.

 ## 🔗 Also Check Out OllamaHub!